-The product that we have on our hands this time could certainly fall into that category, and we’re talking about the Olympus OM-D E-M10 III mirrorless camera.
+The product that we have on our hands this time could certainly fall into that category, and we’re talking about the Olympus OM-D E-M10 III mirrorless camera which was released same time with Canon EOS M100.
 It is an entry-level micro 4/3 camera and was made to appeal mostly to those users who have just started to form some interest in photography or to those that know everything your average photographer should know, but are ready to step up to a more flexible piece of gear and begin to play around with manual settings or invest in camera lenses.

 Now, what’s interesting about the E-M10 III in particular is that it also manages to bring more advanced features to the table, like a sensor without an AA filter (to produce sharper images), lots of manual controls that inspired by DSLR cameras, fast burs rate, great viewfinder and a touchscreen unit, decent battery life, 4K recording, in-body image stabilization and more.
 Once again, we aren’t saying that its specifications could be compared to something like a professional camera, but they are much closer to a mid-range one than its price would imply.
 Since users interested in such a camera usually don’t have a large budget, to begin with, it’s great that manufacturers like Olympus have decided to put as much useful technology as they possibly can, but still being able to get some profit by selling it at a very competitive price point.